 Both the cloud service provider and the client have to take preventive measures to control and restrict unauthorised access.
 A little awareness like giving read-only access where required, not sharing login details, and installing multi-step authentication procedures will go a long way in making the cloud more secure.

 It becomes a problem when legitimate users are denied of service.
 Instead of making the site unavailable to illegitimate users, smokescreens prevent even the authentic ones.
 Rather than increasing the user experience, it leaves a bad impression.

 The Final Word

 The cloud has opened a plethora of options, all of which seem lucrative.
 The financial viability of the cloud makes it even more attractive.
-Today, doing without it is impossible.
+Today, doing stuff without the cloud is almost impossible.
 Instead of feeling cheated because of its security issues and challenges, it is time to do your bit with due diligence in making it secure.
-A deeper understanding of GDPR, monitoring workplaces regularly, Installing two-step authentication procedures, frequently changing passwords and making them stronger are just a few ways in which you can help yourself and your data in the cloud.
+A deeper understanding of General Data Protection Regulation (GDPR), monitoring workplaces regularly, installing two-step authentication procedures, and frequently changing passwords and making them stronger are just a few ways in which you can help yourself in keeping your data secure in the cloud.
 Cloud computing opens a wide vista.
-If used judiciously is the best thing that could ever happen to your business.
+If used judiciously, it is the best thing that could ever happen to your business.

 Editor’s note: This article was originally published on 26th November 2018.
 It has been revamped and updated for accuracy and to reflect recent trends.